Joey Wendle Preview, Player Props: Marlins vs. Nationals

 Joey Wendle At The Plate

-- Wendle has 15 doubles, three triples, a home run and 11 walks while hitting .234.
+- Wendle is batting .234 with 15 doubles, three triples, a home run and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.